Mohammadjamiu/tahugo/content/electronics/resources-for-learning-electronics-from-scratch.md

 <li>
 <a class="links-to-others" href="https://amzn.to/3BrS4NL">Arduino + Android Projects for the Evil Genius: Control Arduino with Your Smartphone or Tablet </a>
 <br>
+Another good book on arduino that might also be useful.
 </li>

 <li>
 <a class="links-to-others" href="https://amzn.to/3bk3YOW">Hacking Electronics: Learning Electronics with Arduino and Raspberry Pi </a>
 <br>
-is yet another good book on Arduino and Raspberry Pi
+is yet another good book on Arduino and Raspberry Pi by the author of Practical Electronics for Inventors.
 </li>

 </ul>